8 Things to Do in Chapultepec Park

-I looooooove pandas!
-It’s been my dream for years to see them live, and despite all the traveling I do I’ve actually never gotten to see one.
-Because of that, I was so excited when I found out there are two at the Chapultepec Zoo, and that the zoo is free!
+It’s been my dream for years to see one but despite all the traveling I do I’ve actually never gotten to.
+Because of that, I was so excited when I found out there are two pandas at the Chapultepec Zoo, and that the zoo is free!
 This was second on our list of things to do in Chapultepec Park, and was about a 20-minute walk from the castle.

-Two pandas were gifted to Mexico City from China in the 70’s, and the two living at the park today are their surviving offspring.
+China gifted two pandas to Mexico City in the 70’s, and the two living at the park today are their surviving offspring.
 They were just laying and chilling and doing super cute panda stuff while we were there and I loved it!
 The zoo also has tons of other animals and exhibits, but it was so crowded when we went that we decided to just see the pandas and call it a day.

 I’m not sure whether or not the market is open all week, but it was definitely poppin’ on the weekend.
-Tons of vendors had stalls set up selling food, snacks, ice cream, treats, souvenirs, and toys.
+Tons of vendors had stalls set up selling food, snacks, ice cream, treats, souvenirs and toys.
 It honestly felt like the road never ended.
-Anything you want to buy… it’s here.
+Anything you want to buy in Chapultepec Park… it’s here.

-I had the best meal at Chapultepec Park, and it was so cheap!
-Near the zoo entrance and market there is a road with a bunch of small restaurant stands on it.
+If you know me, you know eating will always be one of my favorite things to do in Chapultepec park.
+I had the best meal there, and it was so cheap!
+We ate near the zoo entrance and market where there is a road with a bunch of small restaurant stands on it.

 8. Chill in the Hammock Zone

 This is seriously such a good idea, I don’t know why more parks don’t implement it.
-There’s a hammock zone in Chapultepec Park with poles set up just to hang a hammock on and relax.
-There are some already there that you can use if they’re not already taken, or you can bring your own to enjoy.
+There’s a hammock zone in Chapultepec Park with poles set up for visitors to hang their hammocks on.
+There are also some hammocks already there that you can use (if they’re not already taken), or you can bring your own to enjoy.
 Definitely won’t be forgetting mine next time we go!

 You'll also receive regular updates and tips from Slight North to help you get more out of your travel experiences!